Eric Peterman

-Eric Peterman (born November 18, 1986) is a former American football wide receiver.
+Eric Peterman (born November 18, 1986) is an American former football wide receiver.
 He was signed by the Chicago Bears as an undrafted free agent in 2009.
 He attended Sacred Heart-Griffin High school in Springfield, Illinois and excelled at the quarterback position.
 He played college football at Northwestern as a wide receiver.
+After his college career, Peterman played in the NFL with the Chicago Bears.
+He set up a company, GRNE Solar.

 College career

 In 2008, he was named the winner of the ARA Sportsmanship Award, presented by the Awards and Recognition Association to the Division I football player who best exhibits sportsmanship both on and off the field.

 Professional career

 Chicago Bears

 Peterman was signed by the Chicago Bears as an undrafted free agent in 2009.
 He was cut by the Bears on September 5 and was re-signed to the practice squad on December 30.
 He was re-signed to a one-year contract on February 22, 2010.
-He was waived/injured on August 23.

-AArete

-Peterman was employed as a Manager at AArete, a Chicago-based management consulting firm focused on the healthcare industry before starting his own company.
+Peterman continued with the Bears and was injured during a pre-season game against the Oakland Raiders on August 21, 2010.
+Peterman's injury required surgery and he was waived/injured on August 23, 2010.
+Peterman was resigned to the Chicago Bears in early 2011.
+After coaching changes ensued after the season, he was not resigned for the 2011 season.